Fresh, Active Dry & Instant Yeast: Formats, Performance & When to Use Each

 Sourdough concentrates are manufactured sourdough preparations — fermented wheat, rye or other grain substrates that have been partially or fully dried — sold as working ingredients to enable consistent sourdough flavour without maintaining a live culture or running a full 12–24 hour sourdough cycle.
 They occupy a spectrum from "active" (contain live micro-organisms) to "devitalised" (micro-organisms inactivated by drying, providing flavour acids only).

-Active rye sourdough starter showing bubbles and rise
+Actively fermenting rye sourdough starter in a glass jar, showing abundant bubbles and risen dome

 For the science of sourdough cultures, fermentation stages, and the biology of lactic acid bacteria and wild yeast, see the companion article A2-sourdough-cultures-science.